yarnpkg/rfcs/accepted/0000-plug-an-play.md

 ### C. users working on multiple projects across a system won't pay increasing install costs

-A common occurence in the Javascript world is developers working on multiple disconnected projects sharing similar dependencies (for example all projects created through `create-react-app`).
+A common occurrence in the Javascript world is developers working on multiple disconnected projects sharing similar dependencies (for example all projects created through `create-react-app`).
 Due to how package managers currently work, the files used by those projects were typically copied from the cache into multiple `node_modules`, multiplying both the total size of the installs on the disk and the time wasted running installs.

 Now that the files are read directly from the cache, no matter your system, you'll only ever pay the cost of having multiple projects once.
 This multi-megs project is much more bearable now that you know that its dependencies will be reused by all other projects on your machine now.